 - Did they seem to really listen to my needs?

 - Are they easy to work with?

-- Are they a creative and effective negotiator?
+- Are they creative and effective negotiators?

-- Do I trust this realtor?
+- Do I trust this Realtor?

 If a realtor has checked all of your boxes on your background check, they seem easy to work with, and you feel they’ll get you a good deal, then you’ve found a great partner!
 Let your new agent know you’re ready to commit to partnering with them so they can get your property listed!
 If you followed this guide, you can go forward knowing your investment is in good hands.

 If you’re ready to start researching and interviewing your next realtor, find everything you need here on FastExpert.